hengchu/fuzzi-impl/ArtifactGuide.md

 1. Install Docker following the [official guide](https://docs.docker.com/install/)
 2. Download the image [here](https://drive.google.com/file/d/16JyxDwii9Np3KGBCti95bhp5vSkh2LGV/view?usp=sharing)
 3. Start the docker daemon.
 Docker will ask for your host system credential on first time startup, and it may also show a login UI for dockerhub.
 However, you do *not* need to login for the following steps
-4. Run `docker image load -i fuzzi-artifact.tgz`, this may take a few minutes
+4. Run `docker image load -i fuzzi-artifact.tgz`, this may take a while to complete
 5. Run `docker images`, and verify it shows an image with `REPOSITORY fuzzi-impl`
 6. Run `docker run --rm -it fuzzi-impl`